Matthiasbrat/quarkus-debug-and-more-snippets/README.md

 - `quarkus get request with path parameters`: Inserts code for sending a GET request with path parameters to a Quarkus application.
     - `Quarkus-request: GET with path parameters` or `q-g-p`

+## Contributing

+Do whatever and ask for a merge request if you want to contribute 👍.

+## Copyright and license

+Code released under the [GNU GENERAL PUBLIC LICENSE](https://www.gnu.org/licenses/gpl-3.0.en.html).
+You can take a look at the [license file](https://github.com/Matthiasbrat/quarkus-debug-and-more-snippets/blob/main/LICENSE.md)

+Enjoy 🐸